 MiFID II comprises about 7,000 pages – the corresponding set of regulations as many as 20,000 pages.
 These pages include a regulation which is just three quarters of a page short, but which has a tremendous impact on daily banking business: it is about so-called taping.
 The exact requirements are as follows:

 Banks, liability umbrella and asset managers with a BaFin license according to § 32 of the German Banking Act (KWG) are required according to MiFID II art.
 16 para.
-7 (Taping) to keep records of phone or video consultations as well as of any related electronic communications in an evidence-proof way:
+7 (Taping) to keep records of phone or video consultations as well as of any related electronic communications in an in a tamper-proof manner:

 Documentation and retention obligation: